WillemBonnaffe/NODEBNGM/scripts/RStudio/b1_1_2/README.md

 plotCrossVal_p(resultsCrossVal_p)
 ```

 -----------------
 ## Files description

 ### Main files:
-* `f_NODE_GM_RStudio.r` contains all the functions necessary to running the scripts
+* `f_NODEBNGM.r` contains all the functions necessary to running the scripts
-* `m0_main_RStudio.r` contains the commands to run the scripts in the right order to fit NODEs by BNGM
+* `m_main.r` contains the commands to fit NODEs by BNGM

 ### Data:
 * `data` contains the time series data as csv files
+* `data/TS_AFR1-3.csv` contains experimentally replicated time series of a system with an algae, flagellate, and rotifer (Hiltunen et al. 2013)
+* `data/TS_HL.csv` contains the hare-lynx pelt count time series (Bonnaffe et al. 2021)
+* `data/TS_RPS.csv` contains a rock-paper-scissor time series generated with NetLogo (https://ccl.northwestern.edu/netlogo/)
-* `data/TS.csv` contains the time series of aquatic species community of the Maizuru bay in Japan
+* `data/TS_Ushio` contains time series of the 15 dominant species of the Maizuru bay community (Ushio et al. 2018)

 ### Output files:
 * `out` contains the output of the scripts